 This blog post contains all the financial investment that you can invest in, in this country.
-Also included some other good investments that isn’t related to finance like the real estate or agricultural investment.
+Also included some other good investments that aren’t related to finance like the real estate or agricultural investment.

 Investment matters a lot in today’s economy, and it is recommended that if you’re from 18 years and above, you should have an investment account with you.

-Is so wrong to see a full grown man or woman with a career, but they are not investing.
+Is so wrong to see a full-grown man or woman with a career, but they are not investing.

-There are tons of reasons why you and i should be investing especially with the situation at hand.
+There are tons of reasons why you and I should be investing especially with the situation at hand.

 Because of the lockdown, many people have turn into begging.
 Even some civil servants or workers, and majorly the reason for that is because of not planning ahead of time.